Biiiilly/group_equivariant_network/README.md

 - **Evaluation on rotated MNIST dataset**: Around 57.98% compared with 53.97% tested on CNN.
 - **Evaluation on 90 degrees rotated MNIST dataset**: Around 86.34% compared with 18.26% tested on CNN.

+## Conclusion
+This project demonstrates the effectiveness of Group Equivariant Convolutional Networks (G-CNNs) in leveraging rotational symmetries for improved image classification.
+G-CNNs outperform standard CNNs, particularly on rotated datasets, showcasing their robustness and efficiency in symmetry-aware tasks.
+With a modular design and rigorous testing, this implementation highlights the potential of equivariant methods for advancing deep learning.

 ## Reference
 If you use this code, please cite:
 ```